mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-3.md

 How can the same product cost $10,000, $10,000,000, or be impossible to build based on factors that management isn't even aware of?
-There is a saying that software projects don't fail for technological reasons but in practice it's impossible for management to tell why they fail.
+There is a saying that software projects don't fail for technical reasons but in practice it's impossible for management to tell why they fail.
 Looking back on a project the costs seems inevitable, but they were not.

-* An employee decides to try an emerging database technology they read about on Hacker News.
+* A CTO incorrectly applies an emerging database technology they read about on Hacker News.
 Three years later the company has a team migrating to a more proven solution while others deliver features at a hobbled pace.

 * An enthusiastic group of programmers believe they can reinvent infrastructure while simultaneously building a product.
 Management asked for an online store